poissonconsulting/datacheckr/README.md

 deckr
 =====

-This README is the outline for a possible an R package to check the names, classes and values of columns in objects inheriting from class data.frame.
+This README is the outline for a possible R package to check the names, classes and values of columns in objects inheriting from class `data.frame`.

 The Problem
 -----------